mailliwJ/rainfallBack/README.md

 # Rainfall Application
-This project is a full-stack web application for predicting rainfall using climatic data.
+This project is a web application for predicting rainfall using climatic data.
 It consists of:
 - Backend: A Flask API for making rainfall predictions, retraining the model, and saving updated data.
 - Frontend: A Streamlit app for user interaction, including uploading data, retraining the model, and viewing evaluation metrics.